LEARNAcademy/syllabus/js_beginning/03js_functions.md

 2. The World Translator: Write a function named helloWorld that takes 1 argument, a language code (e.g. "es", "de", "en") and returns "Hello, World" for the given language, for at least 3 languages (it should [default](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) to returning English)

-3. The Pluralizer: Write a function named pluralize that takes 2 arguments, a number and a singular noun and returns the number and pluralized form of the noun, if necessary
+3. The Pluralizer: Write a function named pluralizer that takes 2 arguments, a number and a singular noun and returns the number and pluralized form of the noun, if necessary

   pluralizer = (5, cat)